 |Elective Subject(s)||Minimum Level|

-- Good results in Chinese Language and English Language are preferred.
+4) Good results in Chinese Language and English Language subjects are preferred.

-- Candidates may be required to attend an interview.
+6) Candidates may be required to attend an interview.
 Candidates are required to present their portfolios during the interview.
-They do not need to submit their portfolios before/ after the interview.
+They do not need to submit their portfolios before/after the interview.

-- Candidates should prepare their portfolios in digital format for the ease of presentation.
-Portfolios should demonstrate candidates' potential in creativity, visual and design literacy, animation and/ or game design.
+7) Candidates should prepare their portfolios in digital format for the ease of presentation.
+Portfolios should demonstrate candidates' potential in creativity, visual and design literacy, animation and/or game design.

 The Animation and Media Arts Concentration offers a comprehensive curriculum of animation and media arts, with a focus on digital animation.
 The curriculum comprises foundational courses in storytelling, visual arts and creative thinking, as well as advanced courses in digital animation.
 Students can also choose to specialise in selected areas such as interactive media, game and graphic design through a wide range of advanced level courses.